js-phys/Sif_Spectroscopy/README.md

 ---

 This is a loose collection of software that was used to a) acquire spectroscopic data with an Andor detector and b) evaluate the spectra automatically with Matlab.
-The acquisition program (a) was written in Adnor Basic and can be executed directly in the Andor SOLIS software.
-It spools spectra to disc and creates a report file with some metadata.
-The data can be loaded into Matlab for further evaluation (b).
+The acquisition program (a) was written in Andor Basic and can be executed directly in the Andor SOLIS software.
+It spools spectra fils (.sifx) to disc and creates a report file with some metadata.

+This data can be loaded into Matlab for further evaluation (b).

+---

+**Note: For proper function the Andor Solis SDK has to be installed.

+---